Shadow12347/Rick-O-Shea/README.md

 ### Who is _Rick O'Shea_?

 Rick O’Shea is an average teenage boy.
 One day a letter arrives.
 His great uncle Mick has passed away and left him a grand estate in a small town in Ireland.
 Hopping on a plane, he sets out to investigate.
 When he arrives in town, he finds the townsfolk to be warm and welcoming.
-However, when he mentions his family estate, he finds that for some reason they become distant and cold… How odd, he thinks, but nevertheless he soldiers on.
+However, when he mentions his family estate, he finds that for some reason they become distant and cold… _How odd_, he thinks, but nevertheless he soldiers on.

 On one cold and stormy night, Rick is settling in when he can’t escape a strange sensation, like something has gone very, very wrong.